written 2014 about Amanda Knox and a

-Knox and Sollecito have been re-convicted for the murder of Meredith Kercher.
-I wrote about the case before and thought it such an appalling attempt at justice.
+Knox and Sollecito have been re-convicted for the murder of Meredith Kercher. and thought it such an appalling attempt at justice.
 I was relieved back then to see their conviction quashed but last year the acquittals were thrown out by the Italian Supreme Court and a new trial ordered.
 A few days ago that trial found the pair guilty yet another time, once again facing the possibility of long prison sentences.

 Without having to be knowledgeable about law any reasonable person would see that the legal process in Italy has failed everyone involved in this tragic case.
 I also noticed that the vitriol Amanda Knox herself has been subject to hasn’t calmed down any.
 If anything it seems only to have intensified as the haters and crazy bloggers are given a new lease of life by the updated verdict, whipping up a storm of delight at the prospect of conviction.
 Not salacious enough for these people the tragedy of a brutal murder, they need to see someone go down for it even at the cost of due process.
 If the someone is an attractive young woman then seemingly all the better.
 Many things point to the innocence of the accused pair, at the very least things that point to a legal process falling well short of acceptable standards of proof.